Start and end your trip in this iconic Latin American city!

 Set off on an exploration trip to one of Cuba’s most isolated areas that once served as the hideout to Fidel and his rebels.
 You will arrive at Villa Santo Domingo, the gateway to the Sierra Maestra National Park, and an ideal base to begin your trek to Comandancia de la Plata, Fidel’s camp and rebel headquarters.
 Get lost in history as you marvel at the guerrilla camp that has been kept much as it was left in the late 1950’s.
 Today you are able to visit 16 simple wooden buildings, including a museum, Casa de Fidel, and rural hospital.

 Spend time in the rural village of La Platica and participate in a photography exchange with locals.

 Depart for Santiago de Cuba, Cuba’s second largest and most important city.
 Spend your days exploring the city’s casco historico (“old town”) with highlights including visits to the infamous Moncada Barracks, Casa de Diego Velazquez (the oldest house in Cuba), and the Santa Ifengia Cemetery.
 In the evening, join your fellow travelers and a local folkloric dance group for a dance or percussion lesson.

-Your stay in Santiago will include plenty of time to enjoy and document what is arguably the Caribbean’s largest carnival and one of Cuba’s biggest festivals.
+Your stay in Santiago will include time to enjoy and document what is arguably the Caribbean’s largest carnival and one of Cuba’s biggest festivals.

-Today you’ll say goodbye to your group and program leaders.
+Today you will say goodbye to your group and Program Leaders.
 Return home with many memories to share (and maybe even a few dance moves!).

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.